Loading...

 Off you go.

-I'm going to go through some feedback now on the graph so make sure you have finished it.
+I'm going to go through some feedback now on the graph.

 Pause the video and finish your graph first if not.

-So the first thing your graph should have is axis titles, titles for each axis, including the units.
+So, the first thing your graph should have is axis titles, titles for each axis including the units.

-So that is your axis titles and the units.
+So, that is your axis titles and the units.

 They should be the right way round.

-Then you should have done a Y axis scale.
+Then you should have done a y-axis scale.

 Makes sense to go up in tens, 10, 20, 30, 40, 50, 60.

-That's the Y axis scale.
+That's the y-axis scale.

-So find the 50 and go up three little boxes and it should be a height of 53.
+So, find the 50 and go up three little boxes and it should be a height of 53.

-The bar for washing-up liquid should be exactly at 14.
+The bar for washing-up liquid should be exactly at 40.

-Now that's helpfully on one of those thicker lines.
+Now, that's helpfully on one of those thicker lines.

-So there's the line for 40 and that's where the bar should go up to exactly.
+So, there's the line for 40 and that's where the bar should go up to exactly.

-And then the bar for water should go up to 33.
+And then, the bar for water should go up to 33.

-So find the line for 30 and go up three little boxes to get you 33 on this scale.
+So, find the bar for, find the line for 30 and go up three little boxes to get you 33 on this scale.

 There it is.

-It should be 33 centimetres for water.
+It should be 33 centimeters for water.

-So that's the bars drawn with the ruler to the correct height with gaps in between.
+So, that's the bars drawn with the ruler to the correct height with gaps in between.

-So we've got cooking oil, washing-up liquid, and water all labelled correctly and hopefully your graph looked very, very similar to that.
+So, we've got cooking oil, washing-up liquid, and water all labeled correctly.

 Well done if it did.

-So that completes the first section of the lesson on how to represent results from an investigation on friction.
+So, that completes the first section of the lesson on how to represent results from an investigation on friction.

 We'll now look at how to draw a conclusion.

-So what is a conclusion?
+So, what is a conclusion?
 Well, a conclusion is the bit of an experiment writeup that states what you found out and how you know this.

-So in Izzy's experiment, the sliding masses slow down and stop because a friction force acts from the bench top.
+So in Izzy's experiment, the sliding masses slow down and stop because a friction force acts from the benchtop.

-So have a look at the animation, why does it slow down and stop?
+Why does it slow down and stop?
 Because there's a friction force acting backwards on the mass.

-So that's represented in the diagram there.
+So, that's represented in the diagram there.

 However, an effective lubricant would reduce that friction force.